-For the 2023-2024 school year we are starting the year with the same leadership team and that will help the school have a more stable environment next year.
-In addition, it will allow for consistent school wide professional development.
-Lastly, we are shifting our Academic Team to better serve the PLCs, shifting our planning locations to better provide support, and utilize the Wednesday meeting schedule to provide continuity to the professional development offered.
-We now have an established academic/leadership team and we will be able to establish expectations and protocols for PLCs from the beginning of the year and as a team monitor and support throughout the year based on that foundation.
-Priority Score: 3 Opportunity Score: 2 Index Score: 6 How it will look when fully met: JMA's priorities are implementing standards-aligned instruction and rigorous coursework.
+How it will look when fully met: JMA's priorities are implementing standards-aligned instruction and rigorous coursework.
 Once full implementation has been met, JMA will have highly functional PLCs across all content areas.
 Teachers will follow all PLC expectations and protocols for student work, analyzing data regularly and making adjustments based on analysis.
 Highly effective PLCs will help strengthen the core to improve teacher practice, resulting in increased student achievement.
 The percentage of 8th-grade students who score at the College and Career (CCR) level a 4 or 5 on the Grade 8 Mathematics EOG will increase from .4% in SY2021-22 to 14.2% in SY2022-23 and 28% in SY2023-24.
 We will exceed the Educator Value-Added Assessment System (EVAAS) growth for our overall school index in SY2022-23 and SY2023-24.
-Kristen Lanier (8/24/22) 06/15/2024 Actions 0 of 2 (0%) 9/22/23 The leadership team will monitor the progress of PLCs by attending weekly and ensuring teachers use highly effective planning practices.
-PLCs will use the District aligned resources and pacing guides.(Goal 2, Goal 4, FAM-S 3) Corina Mota (12/3/2022) 02/28/2024 Notes: 9/22/23 PLCs will use the Mastery Connect assessments and other assessment types to address students' needs by implementing data protocols.(Goal 2, Goal 4, FAM-S 3) South, Gonzales 02/28/2024 Notes: Implementation: 06/12/2023 Evidence ?
-6/12/2023 - Math and ELA PLCs were monitored regularly by members of the JMA academic team and by district support specialists.
-PLCs used data from Mastery Connect and other assessments to address students' needs through core instruction and ATL block.
-Math and ELA data was reviewed regularly, as were Math and ELA PLC agendas.
+Kristen Lanier (8/24/22) 06/15/2024 Actions 1 of 3 (33%) 9/4/22 The leadership team will monitor the progress of PLCs by attending weekly and ensuring teachers use highly effective planning practices.
+PLCs will use the District aligned resources and pacing guides.
+PLCs will use the Mastery Connect assessments and other assessment types to address students' needs by implementing data protocols, In addition, the leadership team will meet biweekly to review data and agendas/minutes from PLC and implement a plan for continuous improvement.
+(CCR, Math 8, EVAAS growth) Complete 06/12/2023 Leadership Team and PLCs Leads 06/11/2023